merinav/Movies-App-FrontEnd/README.md

 ## Project startup

 Before starting to develop, you need to install all the dependencies.
-To do so run `npm install` or `yarn install` command
+To do so run `npm install` or `yarn install` command.
+You also need to add .env file to you directory and add "REACT_APP_API_URL=http://localhost:3001" to it.

 ## Development